 Getting the information you need shouldn't mean making a choice between quantity and quality.
 Our data gathering tools are designed to help users gather input from a wide range of sources while ensuring that the end product is clear, consistent, and ready-to-use.

 This application allows individuals across the globe to quickly and easily report adverse road conditions in their area.
 These data can be used to help policymakers identify the most efficient routes for delivering supplies and personnel during an emergency.

 EpiCaster provides near-real-time forecasts of epidemics, combining publicly available disease surveillance data with high-resolution synthetic populations and epidemic simulations.

 My4Sight uses crowdsourced data and human computation to enhance disease forecasting.
 Users can evaluate data provided by other disease experts, seamleslly integrating their feedback into future forecasting methods.

 Easily integrating with popular online survey tools such as Amazon Mechanical Turk, this app helps to gather high-quality data on human behavior by ensuring respondents are presented with relevant questions.

-PATRIC is the Bacterial Bioinformatics Resource Center, an information system designed to support the biomedical research community’s work on bacterial infectious diseases via integration of vital pathogen information with rich data and analysis tools.
+PATRIC is an information system designed to support the biomedical research community’s work on bacterial infectious diseases.
+This resource combines detailed information on bacterial genomes with a full suite of analysis tools.

-Synthetic Information Viewer (SIV) is a synthetic population visualization tool that allows users to explore demographic information at several levels of resolution - from national to individual.
-It supports our 2009 version of U.S. data and all international countries NDSSL has constructed, total population of 800+ million.
+Synthetic Information Viewer (SIV) is a synthetic population visualization tool that allows users to explore demographic information at various levels of resolution - from a global library of over 800 million people down to a refined set of individuals.

 SysGenSIM is a bioinformatics toolbox for MATLAB to create artificial gene expression datasets by simulating Systems Genetics experiments.